James Massola

-James Massola is an Australian journalist and author.
+James Massola is an Australian journalist and author, currently the National Affairs Editor for The Age and The Sydney Morning Herald.

 Early life

 Massola grew up in Melbourne, Victoria and graduated from Xavier College, and then Monash University with a master's degree in International Relations.
-His great uncle is Aldo Massola, the anthropologist, author and museum curator.
+His great uncle is Aldo Massola, an anthropologist, author and museum curator.

 Career

 He moved to Canberra in 2007 and worked in the Canberra Press Gallery for 10 years, mostly for Fairfax Media.
 He began working for The Age and the Sydney Morning Herald in January 2014.

 In October 2017, he announced via Twitter that he was leaving the job of chief political correspondent and in 2018 took up the job of south-east Asia correspondent for the newspapers.

 In November 2018, Allen and Unwin published his first book, The Great Cave Rescue, about the rescue of the Wild Boars football team from the Tham Luang cave in Thailand in July 2018.
 The book was published by Duckworth Books in the UK in October 2019.